Siege of Leith: Preparations for the siege

 After the Treaty of Berwick provided a framework for an English military incursion, the English made plans to bring the army and guns to Leith.
-Considering the weather and difficulties of the road into Scotland, on 8 February 1559 Thomas Howard, Duke of Norfolk and Lord Grey de Wilton wrote to the Lords of Congregation from Newcastle; "we find greate difficultie of the cariadge of the same by land at this tyme of the yere, as well by reason of the deepe and foule wayes between Barwick and Lythe, as also that for such a number of cariadges and draught horses as the same doth require can not be had in time, and therefore we suppose the same must of necessity be transported by sea, and the number of footmen also appointed for this journey to be set on land as near unto Lythe as may be convenientlie.
+Considering the weather and difficulties of the road into Scotland, on 8 February 1559 Thomas Howard, 4th Duke of Norfolk and William Grey, 13th Baron Grey de Wilton wrote to the Lords of Congregation from Newcastle; "we find greate difficultie of the cariadge of the same by land at this tyme of the yere, as well by reason of the deepe and foule wayes between Barwick and Lythe, as also that for such a number of cariadges and draught horses as the same doth require can not be had in time, and therefore we suppose the same must of necessity be transported by sea, and the number of footmen also appointed for this journey to be set on land as near unto Lythe as may be convenientlie.
 And in that case, our horsemen to enter by land as soon as we have intelligence of the landing of our footmen."

 In the event, an army of around 6,000 English soldiers, under Lord Grey de Wilton marched from Berwick, arriving in early April to join up with the Scottish Lords.
 Camping for a night at Halidon Hill, then at Dunglass and Lintonbriggs, the English army were at Prestongrange on 4 April where the lighter artillery pieces for the siege were landed from ships at Aitchison's Haven.
 Just before this English army arrived, the French raided Glasgow and Linlithgow.
 The French garrison at Haddington had withdrawn to the prepared position at Leith, swelling the number of French troops there to an estimated 3,000.

 Meanwhile, Mary of Guise and her advisors stayed secure in Edinburgh Castle from 28 March 1560.
 The Keeper of the castle, John Erskine declared it neutral, and this was respected by both sides, and the castle played no part in the conflict.
 Before the English army arrived at Leith, the commander William Grey of Wilton considered that capturing the castle with the Queen Regent might be a better option.
 However, the Duke of Norfolk advised him against it, as their proper target was the French soldiery in Leith, not Erskine's Scottish garrison.